ExaWorks/job-api-spec/specification.md

 String? getNativeId()
 ```

 Returns this job's native ID as assigned by the underlying LRM.
 The ID will
 only be available once the job has entered the `QUEUED` state—the returned
 value will be `null` otherwise.
 The returned ID can be used to communicate
-with the LRM out-of-band, and also to later re-attach to the job with
+with the LRM out-of-band, and also to later reattach to the job with
 [`JobExecutor.attach()`](#jobexecutor-attach).